 Leader: It is time for us to share the Afikomen, the unleavened bread which pictures the suffering and agony the Messiah went through on our behalf.

-Throughout the year, when we partake of the Kiddush (the bread and wine ceremony, picturing the Messiah's body and shed blood).
-This dates back to the time when Melchisedek brought forth bread and wine for Abraham (Gen. 14:18).
-In celebrating the "kiddush" we "remember" the Lord's death till he returns (I Cor.
-11:23-25).
-As the apostle Paul said, "As often as you eat this bread and drink this cup, you proclaim the Lord's death till he comes" (I Cor.
-11:26).
+Throughout the year, we partake of the Kiddush (the bread and wine ceremony, picturing the Messiah's body and shed blood).
+This dates back to the time when Melchisedek brought forth bread and wine for Abraham (Genesis 14:18).
+In celebrating the "Kiddush" we "remember" the Lord's death till he returns (I Corinthians 11:23-25).
+As the apostle Paul said, "As often as you eat this bread and drink this cup, you proclaim the Lord's death till he comes" (I Corinthians 11:26).
 This Kiddush is partaken of "often," by individual families, often at the Sabbath evening meal, or when converted guests come over for dinner.
 See our article on Are We Neglecting the Sacred Fellowship Meal?
-The "kiddush" includes the use of challah bread, the traditional Jewish bread eaten on the Sabbath, which is "broken."
+The "Kiddush" includes the use of challah bread, the traditional leavened Jewish bread eaten on the Sabbath, which is "broken."
 It represents the Messiah who is the "bread of life" (John 6:48).

 However, during the Passover, we do not eat of leavened bread at all.
 Therefore, we partake of the unleavened bread, which pictures the sufferings of the Messiah, as the "bread of affliction."

-Leader: Messiah brake matzah and gave thanks to YEHOVAH God.
+Leader: Messiah broke the unleavened bread and gave thanks to YEHOVAH God.